Help Center

 | Swap cost | swap price in quote currency: Open quote amount - Close quote amount taking into account the sign |

-| Intraday swap | Displays Yes if the instrument is swapped intraday (typically for instruments with a TOD tenor or if the account has Intraday Swap enabled in Netting Settings). |
+| Intraday swap | Displays Yes if the instrument is swapped intraday (usually instruments with the TOD tenor or if Intraday Swap is enabled for the account in Netting Settings). |

 | Price (pips) | The swap price in pips. |